iti-luebeck/RTeasy1/README.md

 RTeasy is a development environment for register transfer language which offers functions to design and simulate a register transfer program.

+As of March 2015, RTEasy has been succeeded by [Desert][desert].
+We encourage everyone to migrate over.
+RTEasy will receive no further updates.

 Download
 --------